 Most EVs are able to travel more than 150 miles on a single charge and some can travel 200 to 300 miles or more.
 A number of factors impact range of battery charge including battery type and ambient temperature as cold weather greatly decreases range.
 EV battery design efforts continue to create more efficient options for consumers, allowing more miles per charge and faster charging than ever before.

 According to respected national research firms, EVs are expected to comprise over half of all passenger vehicles sold in the United States by 2040, increasing the need for Electric Vehicle Charging Stations (EVCS) across the state.
-The Wisconsin DMV reports that in calendar year 2021, 6,323 electric passenger vehicles were registered in the state.
-An additional 2,586 electric trucks were registered totaling 8,909 total registered electric vehicles.
+The Wisconsin DMV reports that in calendar year 2022, 8,158 electric passenger vehicles in addition to electric cycles and autocycles were registered in the state.
+An additional 5,573 electric trucks were registered totaling 13,731 total registered electric vehicles.

 Currently, available hybrid vehicles run on both electricity and gasoline.
 There are two kinds of hybrid vehicles, plug in hybrids and hybrid vehicles.
 Plug in hybrids (PHEV) first run on battery power, and gasoline second.
 Hybrid vehicles run first on gasoline and then on electricity second.
 Both offer some benefits of full electric vehicles including reduced tailpipe emissions and energy efficiency.